AY2324S2-CS2113T-T09-4/User-Guide/CS2101/UserGuide_2101.md

 Hello!
 Thank you for choosing to use PulsePilot!

-Our team appreciates that you are giving our health application a try, and we hope that it helps you document your recovery journey better and bounce back from whatever injury you are facing.
+Our team appreciates that you are giving our space-themed health application a try, and we hope that it helps you document your recovery journey better and bounce back from whatever injury you are facing.

 This document serves as the **User Guide** of PulsePilot, designed to help you (an injured athlete) learn what PulsePilot is about, our motives, how to install it and how to use it.